Securing a Linux server: UFW, SSH, and Fail2Ban

 Enable the SSH jail

 Scroll down to the [sshd] section in that same file.
-Make sure it’s enabled:
+Enable it, and tell it to read from the systemd journal:

 [sshd]